Ranqb/Firebase-Cocoa-Touch-Framework/README.md

 ![](FIRGuide.gif)

 1. Open the folder with the framework project and compile.
-Copy framework, and add it to your project in Xcode.
+Copy framework (from DEBUG or APPSTORE), and add it to your project in Xcode.

 2. Having that done, select your parent project and link these binaries to it: add FirebaseCocoaTouchFramework.framework from Products folder to embedded binaries.